earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 ## Constraints

-The layout on this blog has a limited space for bios.
-If an author's bio is longer than 250 characters then it will still fit, but it won't look great.
+The layout on this blog has limited space for bios.
+If an author's bio is longer than 250 characters, then it will still fit, but it won't look great.

-{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/8210.png --alt {{  }} %}
+{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/8210.png --alt {{ No one should have to read about me in Latin }} %}
-<figcaption>No one should have to read about me in latin.</figcaption>
+<figcaption>No one should have to read this much about me.</figcaption>

 I can ensure that never happens like this: